jindongyang94/dbintegrations3_rds/README.md

 After that you can simply run the python file to run the shell script.

+CURRENT UPDATES:

-I did not utilize the Dockerfile so that might not updated yet.
+1. I did not utilize the Dockerfile so that might not updated yet.
+2. Need to add checks to buckets so that when it is not created, it can be automatically created for the servers/ databases
+3. Code a way to list all needed databases under the server, make them into a dictionary simply based on the host, user and bucket and then do the same functions.